lengfeld/subpatch/website/exp/design.md

 git config files) the naming convention is *camelCase*.
 See [these example from the git documentation.](https://git-scm.com/docs/git-config#_example)

-* [+] Consistency, since supatch is using the same style as git itself.
+* [+] Consistency, since subpatch is using the same style as git itself.

 **DD8**: The git tree object SHA1 checksum is used to record the state of the subtree(=file tree) after unpack and before patches are applied.